 attacking the ratings - attacking a news organization's ratings, circulation, or popularity, while not refuting the substance of its criticism.

-Another form of ad hominem - attacking the character or motive of your opponent, while not refuting his facts or logic.
+Another form of ad hominem - attacking the character or motive of the person making an argument, rather than attacking the argument itself.

 demonizing the press - characterizing the press as the enemy, politically motivated, and dishonest.

-A form of poisoning the well - discrediting your opponent to an audience in advance, in order to encourage dismissing any future claims they may make against you.
+A form of poisoning the well - discrediting your opponent to an audience in advance, in order to encourage dismissing any future claims or accusations they may make against you.

 , since if the press is perceived as an enemy, any and all scrutiny from it can be just characterized as bias, and attacking the press can then seem reasonable, justified, or even admirable.